-Amounts owed by group undertakings falling due within one year are unsecured, repayable on demand and accrue interest at relevant agreed rates to the extent that such balances are overdue but are otherwise interest-free.
+With the exception of the USD loan balance described in note 15, amounts owed by group undertakings falling due within one year are unsecured, repayable on demand and accrue interest at relevant agreed rates to the extent that such balances are overdue but are otherwise interest-free.

-Trade debtors are stated after provisions for impairment of £465k (2019: £542k).
+Trade debtors are stated after provisions for impairment of £293k (2021: £167k).